cheneyyu/PeakForge/README.md

 # PeakForge

 **PeakForge** is a publishable-level Python pipeline for end-to-end CUT&Tag / ChIP-seq differential analysis.
-It takes BAM or MACS2 peak files as input, builds consensus peaks, counts reads, runs differential analysis (DESeq2-like and MARS), and produces publication-quality figures.
+It takes BAM or MACS2 peak files as input, builds consensus peaks, counts reads, runs differential analysis (PyDESeq2 or MARS), and produces publication-quality figures.

 ---